John Georges

 John Georges (Υιάννης Γεωργής) (born October 16, 1960) is an American businessman from New Orleans, who owns Louisiana's two largest newspapers and online news sites.
 He formerly served on the Louisiana Board of Regents, the body which supervises higher education in his native state.
 In 2007, he ran for governor as an independent.
 He received 186,000 votes and procured a plurality in Orleans Parish.
 In 2010, he sought the office of mayor of New Orleans as a Democrat; he finished a distant third behind two other Democrats.

 Early life

 John Georges was born in New Orleans to Dennis and Anita Georges.
 His father was a Greek immigrant who put John to work at the age of eleven sweeping the warehouse for the family business.
 At the age of fifteen, he began making deliveries in a truck.
 Georges maintained leadership roles throughout his education, ranging from high school class president and student body president to president of his fraternity in college.
 He continued working throughout college and graduated in 1983 on the dean's list from Tulane University.

-Family
+Personal life

 John met his wife, the former Dathel Coleman, on a blind date set up by their best friends.
+They have two daughters, Zana and Liza, and a son, Nike, who serves as president of Georges Enterprises, the parent company of Georges Media Group.

-They have two daughters, Zana and Liza, and a son, Nike.
+Georges is a Greek Orthodox Christian, an Archon of the Ecumenical Patriarchate, and a founding board member of The Hellenic Initiative.
+He has also served in leadership roles at Holy Trinity Greek Orthodox Cathedral in New Orleans.